 - Thank them for taking the time to join you for this interview

+It seems obvious, but you’ll need to activate your listening skills!
+Show your guest and your listeners that you’re engaged in the interview and are not simply there to read questions from a piece of paper.
 It can sometimes be difficult to remain concentrated on each and every word, try and think of the interview as more of a conversation.
 Remain present and be ready to bounce off the last comment made by your guest.

 Top Tip: Whilst your guest is speaking, take a moment to drink some water as your voice can quickly become dehydrated when talking for long periods of time!

-Announce the Interview on social networks
+Announce your radio interview on social networks

 We all know that social networks are a powerful tool when it comes to spreading the news and gaining visibility.
-Make sure you let your listeners know beforehand that an upcoming interview is on its way!
-You can even do a little teasing by giving clues about your guest and asking your followers to guess who it might be!
+Make sure you let your listeners know beforehand that an upcoming interview is on its way so that they are sure to tune in.

 You can use this opportunity to get creative!
 For example, you could do a little teasing by giving clues about your guest and asking your followers to guess who it might be.